 Ash-StormAfter especially violent eruptions, the winds across Aschar can pick enough of the falling ash to shroud the land in black.
 These Ash-Storms are dangerous, with the ash dangerous to breathe and visibility reduced to a mere few feet.
 Once the winds have settled, parts of Aschar are for a time coated in black.
 Some think this an omen, and an entire art of divination have emerged to read the ashes.

 The GardensSome of the Valleys blossom into rich and vibrant ecosystems, the soil made fertile from the volcanic ash.
 Unlike any other land on the Surface, each is a unique wonder of vegetation and wild life.
 At least one has been lost to greed and pollution, used to exhaustion by settlers.
 Only one remaina inhabited by humans - the beasts of Aschar guard their dens ferociously.

 Others speak of the Gardens, valleys of peace and tranquility.
 A promised land, far from Blight and the struggles of below, where life springs unbidden from the ground.
-Exactly where these Gardens are, no legend can agree on, save for deep in Aschar where no human has yet to thread.
+Exactly where these Gardens are, no legend can agree on.
 Some search, but most think of it as a myth of the most cruel kind.
 The truth is no more gentle.